By Ben Welsh •

 Looks like there's a kitchen back here.
 Locked.

-The coat room.
+Outside, the coat room.

-And, finally, my favorite spot.
+And, finally, another favorite spot.
 The glass-encased salon at the corner of 1st and Spring with a sweeping view of City Hall that is even better at night.
 It looks down on the spot where I started our tour.